ericbutz/developer-portal/app/guides/webhooks/validating-webhooks.md

 ## Step 3B.
 Check for duplicate events

 It is important to consider that multiple webhooks are fired for the same action on certain events.
-For example, multiple webhooks are fired for `Transfer` events, that is, two `transfer_created` events with different resource IDs (and, by extension, resource URLs) will be fired, one for each customer.
+For example, multiple webhooks are fired for `Transfer` events, that is, two `customer_transfer_created` events with different resource IDs (and, by extension, resource URLs) will be fired, one for each customer.
 To avoid doing any business logic twice, you would have to check if you have already received a webhook relating to the `Transfer` resource responsible for the event.

 To do this, keep a queue of events in a database and check to see if an `Event` has the same `self` resource location in `_links` as another event.
 If not, process the logic for that event.
 To illustrate, this is how a developer would implement this using Ruby and the ActiveRecord ORM.